Skip to main content

 MacBook Air M5 vs M4: Upgrade Guide for 2026

 Apple began shipping the MacBook Air M5 on March 11 at $1,099 with 512GB base storage and Wi-Fi 7.
-Honest verdict: who should upgrade, who should skip, and who the M5 is actually worth buying for.
+Clear breakdown: who should upgrade, who should skip, and who the M5 is actually worth buying for in June 2026.

 Nandor Katai